CycloneDX/cyclonedx-python/README.md

                         to STDOUT)
   -F, --force           If outputting to a file and the stated file already
                         exists, it will be overwritten.
-  -pb, --purl-bom-ref   Use a component's purl for the bom-ref value, instead
+  -pb, --purl-bom-ref   Use a component's PURL for the bom-ref value, instead
                         of a random UUID
 ```